 Group

-On this page, I list students that I have supervised and their projects.
-If you would like to contact a student, please reach out and I would be more than happy to put you in touch.
+On this page, I list people that that I work with.
+I've tried to provide contact details and links to their websites, but if something is missing and you would like to contact someone, please reach out and I would be more than happy to put you in touch.

 Postdoctoral researchers